emranxec/MyLearning/README.md

 {  "response" : "your string value" }
 ```
 ----
-##  when to used native query & hibernate query?
+## Q. when to used native query & hibernate query?
 >You do not need to create a native query unless you want to.
 ###### JPQL eventually is translated into SQL by the framework but the framework lets you call the native query also.
 Why would want to do that:
 - Low level access, which means that you can optimize and handle the mapping by yourself; with SQL you actually access the database table while with JPQL you access the entity objects;